 “Sure.
 Alright Josh.”

-The pair silently carried on to school and all the while Josh feeling the sense of déjà vu but never mentioning it, not even the whole day during lessons.
+The pair silently carried on to school; all the while Josh feeling the sense of déjà vu but never mentioning it, not even the whole day during lessons.

-Josh knew what he wanted to do once he left school and had already applied to join the army.
-He had passed his entrance examinations and fitness tests and was just waiting to receive his joining instructions.
-He couldn’t wait, it was a way out of his stagnant existence and even Steve, with his degrading comments about being too stupid, couldn’t dissuade him from joining.
+Josh knew what he wanted to do, once he left school, and had already applied to join the army.
+He had passed his entrance examinations and fitness tests, and was waiting to receive his joining instructions.
+He couldn’t wait.
+It was a way out of his stagnant existence, and even Steve, with his degrading comments about being too stupid, couldn’t dissuade him from joining.

 As Josh packed away his school books Steve walked over.
 “What’s up with you?
 We haven’t seen you all day.”